Your guide to reliable and stunning tooth-colored fillings in Chandler, AZ

 The “indirect” metal fillings are shaped to “fill in” the prepared treatment site.
 Generally, since these materials are not applied and shaped within the cavity, your dentist must drill more of the natural tooth structure away before introducing the filling to the site.
 In turn, tooth-colored fillings are largely more conservative and preserve maximum natural tooth structure.
 This approach facilitates the most natural appearance, feel of the inside mouth, and function.
 Due to how the materials are applied and bonded, white fillings also have superior strength when compared to metal fillings made from a mix of mercury, silver, tin, and copper.

 Each patient is different.
 So, we will not know what is best for you until after thoroughly examining your teeth and gums and discussing your treatment preferences.
-Depending on the extent of damage that may be present, Dr. Higgs may suggest inlays or onlays (partial crowns) as an alternative to fillings to better support the tooth’s long-term health and strength.
+Depending on the extent of damage that may be present, Dr. Richard Higgs may suggest inlays or onlays (partial crowns) as an alternative to fillings to better support the tooth’s long-term health and strength.
 Full-coverage crowns may also be necessary.
 Whatever the case may be, our dental restorations are an excellent value; they are built to last, as long as you give them the TLC that they deserve with good home care and regular visits to our office!